 All information is presented on a calendar-year basis unless otherwise indicated.
-The section was prepared for release on July 31, 2009.
-Information in the text, tables, charts, and graphs was current as of June 30, 2009.
+The section was prepared for release on November 12, 2009.
+Information in the text, tables, charts, and graphs was current as of October 16, 2009.
 Sources of information are indicated in the text or immediately following the charts and tables, and also on the Sources List on the last page of the Exhibit A section.
-Although the Commonwealth considers the sources to be reliable, the Commonwealth has made no independent verification of the information presented herein and does not warrant its accuracy.
+Although the Commonwealth considers the sources to be reliable, it makes no independent verification of the information presented herein and therefore does not warrant its accuracy.